Theodore354/FamilyConnectApp/README.md

 # FamilyConnectApp

 FamilyConnectApp is a Flutter application designed to manage and display information about family members.
-This guide provides steps to set up both local and cloud databases using SQLite and Firebase Firestore.

 ## Features